-Paul Norton went to WTOP-AM and TV, CBS in Washington in 1956, where, while working full time he completed his degree at Georgetown.
+In 1956, Paul married Nancy Bieger, who would be his beloved wife for 52 years and with whom he would have five children.
+Paul Norton went to WTOP-AM and TV, CBS in Washington in that same year, where, while working full time he completed his Bachelor's degree in English at Georgetown.
 He was employed as a disc jockey, and weatherman.
 While at CBS his duties included being network announcer for many programs including commentaries by Eric Severeid and Howard K. Smith.
 He was also a contract employee with Voice of America doing news and Music U.S.A., a world wide jazz program (weekends).

-Norton's career in Philadelphia began in 1960 as a disc jockey on WFIL.
+Norton's career in Philadelphia began in 1959 as a disc jockey on WFIL.
 While there he was also on TV with the weekend weather, and as his duties expanded he did news, weather and sports at the TV station.
 There were a number of game shows which he hosted that included The Money Movie, The Morning Movie, Racing Time (sponsored by Penn Fruit), The Street Where You Live with his long-time friend Larry Ferrari, with Al Meltzer he hosted "Dolls and Dollars" and for a period co-hosted a morning show with Connie Roussin.
+Paul stayed with Channel 6 for 37 years.

 When Capital Cities took over the stations in 1972, Paul Norton began, in addition to his announcing duties, to host the Perspective interview shows on WPVI-TV6.
-His guests over a period of years included the Governors of New Jersey and Delaware and the United States Senators from those states.
+His guests over the next twenty years included the Governors of New Jersey and Delaware and the United States Senators from those states.
 Pete DuPont, Joe Biden, Bill Bradley, Jim Florio and Tom Kean were regulars on the programs during their tours in office.
+Paul's dedication to covering human-interest stories led him to other countries and spurred him to conduct an interview while donating a pint of blood.
+He brought these same talents to the station's religion programs, for which he interviewed clergy of all faiths.
+He produced "People to People" and the popular Sunday morning show, "Inside Story" with Broadcast Pioneers member Marc Howard for many years.
+Working with Howard led to an everlasting friendship.

 Through the years, Paul Norton was busy with work in various civic associations, serving as President of the Glenside Kiwanis in 1972, and President of the Broadcast Pioneers in 1986.
-For 20 years, Paul Norton has written the Broadcast Pioneers Newsletter.
+For 22 years, Paul Norton wrote the Broadcast Pioneers Newsletter.
+His last one was the August 2008 issue which went to members, as scheduled, on August 6th, the day Paul died.

-Paul Norton has continued to be active in his retirement in Lewes, Delaware.
-In 2002 he was appointed to a term on the Board of Elections of Delaware, by Governor Ruth Ann Minner, for which position he was unanimously approved by the Delaware Senate.
+In 2002, he was appointed to a term on the Board of Elections of Delaware, by Governor Ruth Ann Minner, for which position he was unanimously approved by the Delaware Senate.
 He was President (2002-2004) of the MOAA (Military Officers Association of Southern Delaware).
 He taught Communications at Delaware Technical and Community College, and was guest lecturer at Wilmington College.
-He is on the Boards of the Sussex Family YMCA, Broadcast Pioneers of Philadelphia, Rotary Club of Lewes Rehoboth, and a member of the Ad Hoc Radio Theatre Group of Possum Point Players and the Thursday Morning Breakfast Club of Pilottown Village.
+He was on the Boards of the Sussex Family YMCA, Broadcast Pioneers of Philadelphia, Rotary Club of Lewes Rehoboth, and a member of the Ad Hoc Radio Theatre Group of Possum Point Players and the Thursday Morning Breakfast Club of Pilottown Village.
 He and his wife, Nancy, bicycle daily to Cape Henlopen Park, and enjoy having their five children (four sons, and a daughter), and two grandsons visit.

 --------------------